-Malta is only 27 kilometres long and 14 kilometres wide.
-It takes 45 minutes to drive from one end of the island to the other, allowing crews to shoot at multiple locations in a day.
-The capital, Valletta, is a 20-minute taxi ride from the airport and all the major hotels are within a short drive of the airport, each other and the island’s restaurants and nightspots.
+Malta is 27 kilometres long and 14 kilometres wide.
+It takes 45 minutes to drive from one end of the island to the other, allowing crews to shoot multiple locations in one day.
+Valletta is a short taxi ride from the airport, and all the major hotels are within a short drive of the airport and popular nightspots.

 Malta is a small, compact island and easy to get around.
 One of its main attractions is the ability to double for elsewhere.
 Munich director Steven Spielberg used different parts of the island to stand in for Israel, Greece, Italy and Spain.